CeMath/linux-sysadmin-toolkit/system/README.md

-﻿# system
+# system

-Scripts de gestiÃ³n y mantenimiento del sistema operativo.
+Scripts for operating system management and maintenance.

 ## Scripts

 ### `uname.sh`
-Muestra el kernel en uso y todos los kernels instalados.
+Displays the currently running kernel and all installed kernels.
-Compatible con Debian, Ubuntu, CentOS 6/7/8, AlmaLinux, Rocky Linux y Arch Linux.
+Compatible with Debian, Ubuntu, CentOS 6/7/8, AlmaLinux, Rocky Linux, and Arch Linux.

 ### `remove_kernels_viejos.sh`
-Detecta y purga kernels viejos en sistemas Debian/Ubuntu.
+Detects and removes old kernels on Debian/Ubuntu systems.
-Siempre preserva el kernel activo y el mÃ¡s reciente instalado.
+Always preserves the currently running kernel and the newest installed one.
-Pide confirmaciÃ³n antes de purgar.
+Requests confirmation before purging.

 ### `git_commit_diario.sh`
-Automatiza commits diarios en `/etc/mon`.
+Automates daily commits in `/etc/mon`.
-Ãštil para mantener historial de cambios de configuraciÃ³n de monitoreo (Mon).
+Useful for keeping a configuration change history for monitoring tools (Mon).